North Carolina Furniture Appraisal Photo Checklist

 Separate furniture from general household contents

-A North Carolina estate may contain ordinary household furniture, antique furniture, Southern furniture, designer furniture, decorative arts, art, rugs, silver, ceramics, textiles, books, jewelry, and collectibles.
+A North Carolina estate may contain household furniture, antique furniture, Southern furniture, designer furniture, decorative arts, art, rugs, silver, ceramics, textiles, books, jewelry, and collectibles.
 Separate furniture that needs identification from general contents before asking for quotes.

 Flag signed, labeled, attributed, period, designer, rare, regional, or high-value furniture before sending a room-by-room inventory.